alicescfernandes/isel_final_project/docs/dev_log.md

 - [ ] Django DRF Caching (either Redis or Memcached)
 - [ ] Hide Sections when using mobile
 - [ ] Create a "change password page", check if django is able to send emails
+- [ ] Add a zoom feature on the charts, that would open a popup with the chart that was zoomed in

 ## TODO